Etch an image with electricity!

 FAQ and troubleshooting

 This set contains two types of plates: iron and copper.
-The copper plates have a characteristic pumpkin-orange color.
+The copper plates have a characteristic orange color.
 The iron plates are grey.

 The shinier the surface, the better.
 There shouldn't be any streaks, rust, or patches.

-Traces of oils from your fingers (even freshly washed) can remain on the metal.
-The reaction won’t happen in these spots, which can mar the result.
+Traces of oils from your fingers (even recently washed) can remain on the metal.
+The reaction will not occur in these areas, and it can spoil the result.

 No, you’ll have to polish the plate again.
 Any glue particles left on the metal can interfere with the experiment.

 It’s great that you noticed this right away!
-You’ll need this solution for another experiment, so be sure to save this cup.
+You’ll need this solution for another experiment, so be sure to save it.
 Now take the correct bottle of NaCl and prepare a new solution according to the instructions.

 This experiment requires a higher voltage and current than old batteries can provide.
-The surface of the keychain may not react fully and not be as visually appealing if you use old batteries.
+The surface of the plate may not react fully and may not be as visually appealing if you use old batteries.

-First, make sure you’ve connected the iron plate to the red crocodile clip wire and the paper clip to the black crocodile clip wire.
-Second, check that the red crocodile clip wire is clamped to the holder’s red wire, and the black crocodile clip wire is clamped to the holder’s black wire.
+First, make sure you’ve connected the iron plate to the red crocodile clip and the paper clip to the black crocodile clip.
+Second, check that the red crocodile clip is clamped to the holder’s red wire, and the black crocodile clip is clamped to the holder’s black wire.
 Make sure that the crocodile clips are clamped to the metal, not the insulation.
 And finally, try changing the batteries (and be sure to mind the polarity)!

 Clean the surface of the iron so that it can easily engage in chemical reactions.